 We like being directed to the sites and fun things to do off the beaten path when traveling.
 Rick Steve’s travel guides are excellent at pointing these sites and activities out.
-We used Rick Steves’ Europe Through the Back Door 2013: The Travel Skills Handbook on our first trip to Europe in 1989 and have been a fan of books ever since.
+We used an earlier version of Rick Steves’ Europe Through the Back Door 2013: The Travel Skills Handbook on our first trip to Europe in 1989 and have been a fan of books ever since.
 Over the years, this book changed more into a text about how to travel as opposed to a book on Rick’s favorite places and things to do.

 View Walking directions to Neuschwanstein Castle, Schwangau, Germany in a larger map

 When I found the book Rick Steves’ Germany and Austria 2007 I was pleasantly surprised to find out it had the tips and tricks I had grown to love about Rick Steves’ books.
 Although this book hasn’t been updated since the Rick Steves’ Germany and Austria 2008[…]